Germany: 'Violence against Men' helpline got 1,800 calls in one year | DW | 19.04.2021

 The nationwide line has been used in 1,825 cases since its launch about a year ago, corresponding to between 6 and 9 calls per day.

-The data shows that it was mainly current or former partners who were assaulted.
+The data show that men were mainly assaulted by current or former partners.

 During the press conference, organizers of the helpline announced that it is expanding its range of services, hiring more personnel, and extending their hours.
 Callers can now receive help beginning as early as 8 AM.